techsoft3d/KinematicsToolkit/README.md

     }

-    //Defines the movement type for the component (prismatic, revolute or fixed) getMovementType()
+    //Defines the movement type for the component (prismatic, revolute or fixed)
+    //Only prismatic or revolute components can be interacted with directly getMovementType()
     {
         return KT.componentType.prismatic;
     }

     //This function is executed whenever a component changes its state and updateComponents is called
-    //This is where you define your custom behavior async execute() {
+    //It is where you define the custom behavior for your component.
+    //We are working on additional documentation and more examples for defining custom behaviors.

+    async execute() {
         let component = this._component;
         let p1 = component.getParent().transformlocalPointToWorldSpace(component.getCenter());